Institute of Geomatics: Vision on Research

 The Institute of Geomatics was a public non-profit research center.
 Since 1999 it worked intensively on research, knowledge transfer and dissemination of geomatic science and technology.

 Geomatics is a variety of techniques that integrate sensors capturing data and images (mainly cameras, but also from other remote sensors) with methods for the treatment, analysis, interpretation, diffusion and storage of geographic information.

-Geomatics connects various traditional disciplines, like geodesy or cartography with more recently developed fields like remote sensing, satellite navigation and latest information and communication technologies.
-As a result, geomatics allows us today to obtain information about the Earth and its atmosphere globally and within very short time.
+Geomatics connects various traditional disciplines, such as geodesy, cartography, remote sensing, satellite navigation and information and communication technologies.
+Geomatics allows us today to obtain information about the Earth and its atmosphere globally and within very short time.

 The Institute centered its activities around two main areas: the area of positioning and navigation, focused on techniques to improve precision, and the area of remote sensing, which means Earth observation through images and data collected by sensors on-board of satellites, aircraft and ground platforms.

 More specifically, the IG research lines entailed: